 Pollutant Title V Major Source Major NSR Source Major Nonattainment NSR Source Synthetic Minor NSR Source Major HAP Source Synthetic Minor HAP Source Area HAP Source

 CO Yes

 Lead

-NOx Yes Yes
+NOx

 PM

 PM10

 PM2.5

 SO 2

-VOCs
+VOCs / NMOCs

-Individual HAP Yes Yes
+Individual HAP

-Aggregate HAPs Yes Yes
+Aggregate HAPs Yes

-The source is subject to 40 CFR Part 70 because the potential to emit of carbon monoxide and nitrogen oxides exceeds 100 tons per year.
+The source is subject to 40 CFR Part 70 because the potential to emit of carbon monoxide exceeds 100 tons per year.

-The potential to emit of any single HAP is equal to or more than 10 tons per year and the potential to emit of all HAPs combined is equal to or more than 25 tons per year.
+The stationary source is an area source of HAP emissions because the potential to emit of any single HAP is less than 10 tons per year and the potential to emit of all HAPs combined are less than 25 tons per year.
 HAPs are regulated by Section 112 of the federal Clean Air Act.
-The source is subject to 40 CFR Part 63, Subpart HHH that requires the source to obtain a 40 CFR Part 70 permit (40 CFR 63.1274(e)).

-No emission units at the stationary source were subject to the Prevention of Significant Deterioration (PSD) regulations of the Michigan Air Pollution Control Rules Part 18, Prevention of Significant Deterioration of Air Quality or 40 CFR 52.21 because the process equipment was constructed/installed prior to June 19, 1978, the promulgation date of the PSD regulations.
+The stationary source is considered a "synthetic minor" source in regards to the Prevention of Significant Deterioration (PSD) regulations of the Michigan Air Pollution Control Rules Part 18, Prevention of Significant Deterioration of Air Quality because the stationary source accepted legally enforceable permit conditions limiting the potential to emit of carbon monoxide to less than 250 tons per year.